 This policy is not meant to foreclose important opportunities in your educational experience.
 In particular, it is not meant to penalize people who are being proactive about their own educational paths or to privilege those who have not been as proactive.
 It is meant to ask you to think about how your actions will impact others and whether there are alternatives.

 Independent study and research guidelines are here.
 Students interested in doing research and/or independent study must complete a Cover Sheet.
 All forms must be received by the add deadline for the current semester.
 There are no exceptions.

 If you are interested in doing a Passionate Pursuit, consult the Passionate Pursuit Guidelines.
-Passionate Pursuits require approval from the Passionate Pursuit Board in addition to consent of a faculty sponsor and the student’s adviser.
-Passionate Pursuit proposals should be brought to Campus Center 320.
+Passionate Pursuits require approval from the Passionate Pursuit Board in addition to consent of a faculty sponsor and the student’s advisor.
+Passionate Pursuit proposals should be Student Affairs and Resources.
 The deadline is the add deadline for the current semester.

 The ‘EG’ grade represents an “Experimental Grade” designation, implemented in a small number of courses during a curricular experiment that began in 2009.
 Each student may undertake no more than one “EG” course per semester.
 An ‘EG’ grade in a student’s transcript indicates that a student completed the course’s learning objectives and received instructor feedback based upon criteria that do not have direct mapping onto the ABCDF grading system.
 Students who do not complete the learning objectives will receive a “no credit” designation on their transcript (similar to the “no credit” option for pass/no credit courses).

 Registration and descriptions for Co-Curriculars are released during the add period.
 If students have a particular interest in a co-curricular that they would like to see offered, they are encouraged to seek out a “faculty/staff” sponsor before the semester begins and notify the Dean of the College.